alex-h-stone/recursive-file-hash-comparison/README.md

 - Identical paths relative to their base/working directories
 4. *Same criteria as 3. with opposite direction of comparison (switch left and right)

-Components
+### Components

-Work item producer
+#### Work item producer
-Given an absolute path to a working directory, traverse the entire directory structure and create a new Work Item for each file and directory.
+Given an absolute path to a working directory, traverse the entire directory structure and create a new `Work Item` for each file and each directory.
 Each work item is then sent to a disk backed queue to be processed later by a work item consumer.

-Work item consumer
+#### Work item consumer

 Comparison Report Generator
 Given data stored in the MongoDb - generate comparison reports

+### Requirements
+- Java 21
+- Mongo DB
+- Apache Active MQ

-How to run
+### How to run
-TODO
+1. Start Apache Active MQ.
+`startActiveMQ.sh
+`
+2. Verify Active MQ via the admin interface http://127.0.0.1:8161/admin/ with default login credentials `admin`/`admin`.
+3. Verify Active MQ via the log file at
+`C:\Program Files\apache-activemq-5.18.3\data\activemq.log` has activity with recent
+timestamps.
+4.

 The file hashes and other details are then stored in Mongo DB for subsequently producing a variety of reports including: